aws/sagemaker-tensorflow-extensions/README.rst

 .. role:: python(code)
    :language: python

 SageMaker specific extensions to TensorFlow.
-This package includes the :python:`PipeModeDataset` class, that adapts SageMaker Pipe Mode channels to TensorFlow Datasets.
+This package includes the :python:`PipeModeDataset` class, that allows SageMaker Pipe Mode channels to be read using TensorFlow DataSets.

 Install
 ~~~~~~~